-Nestled among the tree lined streets of Madison’s National Landmark Historic District, more than 200 artisans and fine craftsmen showcase their painting, drawing, sculpture, wood carving, basket weaving, mixed media, jewelry, glass, textiles, pottery, artisan foods, soap, leather, and more.
+Nestled among the tree lined streets of Madison’s National Landmark Historic District, 175 arts and craftspeople showcase their paintings, drawings, sculptures, wood carvings, baskets, jewelry, glass, textiles, pottery, artisan foods, soaps, leather, and more.
 No matter what your budget is, you can find something at the Madison Chautauqua Festival of Art.

 When you come down to enjoy the festival, don’t forget to bring your appetite.
 Attendees can grab a wide variety of festival foods or delicious treats from one of the more than 20 vendors at the Riverfront FoodFest.
 After you grab your meal, find a shady spot at one of our picnic tables along the Ohio river and watch the boats go by.